sezna/nps/README.md

     -p, --parallel <script-name1,script-name2>  Scripts to run in parallel (comma seprated) -c, --config <filepath>                     Config file to use (defaults to nearest package-scripts.js)
 ```

+#### help

+Will print out the help you see above as well as all available scripts with script descriptions.

 #### silent